artem-istranin/system-design-sandbox/sixt/SIXT.md

 ### Demand Prediction Model

 1. What is the main purpose of this model?
-In order to solve the given business task I formulate the problem statement as following: To predict a **heatmap** of where and when we expect the most bookings of the rides to happen to avoid the scenario when at demand hotspots we don't have enough cars.
+In order to solve the given business task I formulate the problem statement as following: predict a **heatmap** of where and when we expect the most bookings of the rides to happen to avoid the scenario when at demand hotspots we don't have enough cars.
 For example, if we expect start of summer holidays we will want to allocate enough cars close to airports so that families arriving for the vacation would have enough cars to book.
-Or, if there is a big sport even in a city - we want to allocate enough cars close to the football stadion to ensure that all football fans will be able to take our cars for car sharing.
+Or, if there is a big sport even in a city - we want to allocate enough cars close to the football stadion to ensure that all football fans will be able to take our cars for car sharing after game.
 2. Model inputs: encoded location and time (daily, weekly, monthly seasonality to expect - Fourier features).
 Also, we will have to consider multiple different extra features, e.g. predicted weather, expected events, region population, public transport accessibility, active ad campaigns in this location like posters or SIXT office (we can engineer these features from the third-party sources).
 3. Model outputs: optimal number of cars allocation tomorrow within selected region (e.g. Munich region grid divided by 1 km spatial grid).
-Not clear yet how exactly to represent the target data.
+Not clear yet how exactly to represent the target data - we address this question in the next point.
 4. What is our data source for training and evaluation of the AI models?
 We can get information about ride start time and location from Rides DB and optimize model to predict absolute number of rides per area within a region.
     - Do we have some problems when designing the model to predict this target?
 I tend to say yes - there are problems: